sruthisivakumar16/Text-to-Image-Generation-for-Tamil-using-Multilingual-CLIP-and-Diffusion-models/README.md

 The dataset used for training and evaluation can be accessed from the following link:
 - [MMDravi Dataset on Zenodo](https://zenodo.org/records/4765597#.YKEB-yYo_0M)

-If you use this dataset, please cite the following paper:

 ```
 @inproceedings{chakravarthi-etal-2019-multilingual,
     title = "Multilingual Multimodal Machine Translation for {D}ravidian Languages utilizing Phonetic Transcription",